-Assault with a Deadly Weapon Lawyer in Oakland, CA
+Oakland Assault with a Deadly Weapon Defense Attorney

 Several elements must exist to convict someone of assault with a deadly weapon.
 Every fact of your case is crucial to proving your innocence.
 Whether you acted in self-defense or unintentionally harmed someone, Attorney Seth Morris won’t let these charges ruin your future.

 Contact local criminal attorney Seth Morris today by calling 510-225-9955 to schedule your initial strategy session.

 How California Law Defines Assault with a Deadly Weapon

 Under California Penal Code § 245, assault with a deadly weapon (ADW) occurs when someone attacks or attempts to attack another person with the intent to cause great bodily injury through the use of a deadly weapon.

 Examples of attacks that could warrant this charge include:

 - Trying to stab someone with a knife

 - Striking someone in the head with a gun